 Jalebi has appeared throughout many places with different varieties such as South and West Asia, Africa, India, and more.
 Basically, it is a deep-fried dough and is sweetened with various condiments.

 In Tunisia and other North African nations, the locals use honey syrup and rose water while Souther Asia soaks these fried dough sugar syrup.
 Each cooking method will bring the individual flavor.
-You can enjoy it when hot or cold.
+You can enjoy it when it’s hot or cold.

 I prefer the cold version as I can taste crystallized sugar/honey that is crunchy.
 There are numerous theories about the origin of Jalebi.
 Some people say it has roots in Middle Eastern under “Zalabiyeh” name.